 - Set the “screen timeout” to just a few seconds, rather than the default: Most phones won’t time out for at least 1minute, which is an unnecessary waste of energy.
 Setting the time out to 5seconds or so will help you conserve about 10 percent of battery power each day.

 - Shut off energy-hogging apps, like GPS, when you are not using them: Apps are the enemy of energy conservation in phones.
 Be careful about how many apps you use and how many you leave open.
 The goal is to close any function you don’t need at the present time.

 - Keep the phone in a cool, dry environment: Water and heat are a phone’s greatest enemies.
 Heat is less of an obvious foe because we can’t always see it doing damage; however, leaving your phone in a warm environment causes the battery to become inefficient.
 Excessive heat can ruin your phone’s circuitry permanently.

-Whether you own a free cellphone or a high-end Android device, the smartphone battery tips above can help you deal with all those inconvenient “low power” warnings.
+Whether you own a free cellphone or a high-end Android device, the cell phone battery tips above can help you deal with all those inconvenient “low power” warnings.
 Here are three fast and simple ways to preserve battery juice: